 What is a Hearing Evaluation?

-Commonly called a hearing test, a comprehensive hearing evaluation determines how well a person hears by measuring the sensitivity to sound at different frequencies or pitches.
-Hearing evaluations are performed in a sound-proof booth using an audiometer that produces different frequencies at varying levels of intensity of loudness (decibels).
+A comprehensive hearing evaluation (not to be confused with a hearing test) determines how well a person hears by measuring the sensitivity to sound at different frequencies or pitches.
+Hearing evaluations are performed by a qualified audiologist in a sound-proof booth using an audiometer that produces different frequencies at varying levels of intensity of loudness (decibels).
 This test will determine the severity of hearing loss as well as the type of hearing loss.
-There are many tests that can be performed during a hearing evaluation and Michigan Avenue Hearing Health provides a comprehensive evaluation to ensure accuracy in the diagnosis.
+There are many tests that can be performed during a hearing evaluation and Michigan Avenue Hearing Health provides a comprehensive assessments to ensure accuracy in the diagnosis.

 What Happens in a Comprehensive Hearing Evaluation

-Our doctor of audiology at Michigan Avenue Hearing Health uses state of the art equipment to conduct a diagnostic, comprehensive hearing evaluation that will determine the type and degree of hearing loss and evaluate the general health or status of the middle ear.
+Our doctor of audiology at Michigan Avenue Hearing Health, Dr. Janaan Moore, uses state of the art equipment to conduct a diagnostic, comprehensive hearing evaluation that will determine the type and degree of hearing loss and evaluate the general health or status of the middle ear.
 The test includes: pure tone air and bone conduction testing, speech testing and may include tympanometry and acoustic reflex testing.

 Pure Tone Air Conduction Test